 Find out how the UK will respond to opportunities and challenges, what is being achieved for the UK and who we are working with.

 The Tanzanian economy has grown at around 7% per year for the last 15 years.
-But 25 million Tanzanians still live on less than $1.90 a day.
-800,000 young Tanzanians enter the job market every year with few job opportunities.
-While most children go to school, the quality of education they receive is poor.
+But 25 million Tanzanians still live on less than $1.90 a day 800,000 young Tanzanians enter the job market every year with few job opportunities.
+While most children go to school and the quality of education is improving, education outcomes in Tanzania remain very poor: only 7% of students reach the international benchmark in reading fluency and 8% reach the benchmark for addition and subtraction skills.
 With the UK as the largest provider of Foreign Direct Investment in Tanzania, our work to strengthen the economy will create further investment opportunities for British business.
 At the same time, a stronger economy will help to manage the stability, migration and security risks associated with a large, young and disillusioned population.

 To find out how the UK will respond to the opportunities and challenges, what is being achieved for the UK and who we are working with please read the full country profile for Tanzania.